 I agree.
 Today, I’ll share some of those images.
 We all need to find more reasons to smile, after all.
 And I think these photos will fill the bill.

 First, the photos that started this whole project, from Erinne Magee.
 Magee recently released a book, “This is Camp: Poems and stories about Maine’s most celebrated getaway,” and she has always had a knack for describing myriad ways that the state is special.

 The photos of her daughter, Lexi, were taken at Pleasant Lake in Stetson about four years ago, she figures.
 Her Instagram description is (not surprisingly) poetic.
 Here’s how Magee describes the collage: “Not all anglers are created equal.
 Some wear camo … others, party dresses.
 Some fish for bass … others, branches or whatever.
 Some have a method to their cast … others, twirl and hope for the best.
 But no matter … an angler always gets what they’re after, in one way or another.”

 [image id=”2973395″ size=”full” pos=”center” /]

-A more straightforward submission came from my BDN colleague Fred Stewart, who spent some time with his 10-year-old son, Freddy, on the Penobscot River on Saturday.
+A more straightforward submission came from my BDN colleague Fred Stewart, who spent some time with his 10-year-old son, Freddy, on the Penobscot River.